 #Comment Begins

 Warning: When engaging in a “length of the marriage” analysis, the practitioner should be aware of other reasons why a couple may not have entered into a legal marriage or legally recognized relationship as those relationships became available.
 Marrying someone of the same sex, for example, could have jeopardized a couple’s ability to adopt a child from a foreign country or could have resulted in an individual’s discharge from the military under the now-repealed “Don’t Ask, Don’t Tell” law.
-Mueller does not discuss how these factors could impact a spouse’s ability to bring a loss of consortium claim and therefore does elucidate further this particular discussion.
+Mueller does not discuss how these factors could impact a spouse’s ability to bring a loss of consortium claim and therefore does elucidate further this discussion.

 #Comment Ends